keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 ## Return Home

 On the way home, I tanked my car for €1.49/L, which was around €0.35 cheaper than in the Netherlands.
-A short summary: today we threw ourselves back to the Flemish center of Northern Renaissance art and architectures.
+A summary: today we threw ourselves back to the past of the Flemish center of Northern Renaissance art and architecture.
 Most importantly, we saw **Het Lam Gods**.

 ## Footnote